Picanha: Its Location, Other Names, Size, and Flavor Profile

 What Are the Other Names for Picanha?

-Picanha comes from the cow’s rear, specifically from a part of the top sirloin butt subprimal in the sirloin primal area.
-You can spot this cut by its unique triangular shape and the thick layer of fat on top, which people call the fat cap.
+Picanha (coulotte roast) comes from the back of the cow, specifically from a part of the top sirloin butt subprimal in the sirloin primal area.
+You’ll recognize it by its triangular shape and that generous layer of fat cap on top.

 Picanha location on cow